 Heading uphill to the island’s interior, I followed faint trails through a variety of trees and plants, some familiar, and plenty that were not.
 As I rounded the island’s northern tip, the view revealed what’s invisible from the road, the river’s eastern shore rising gently from the water’s edge, leading to wide green lawns, and up to enormous homes tucked among trees.

-When I try something new, breaking away from habit and preconception and misconception, I’m as enthusiastic and passionate as I remember being in more youthful days.
+Trying something new, breaking away from habit and preconception and misconception, I’m as enthusiastic and passionate as I remember being in my more youthful days.
 New experiences seem to lay new neural pathways, and in those moments I gleefully commit to seeking out new territory, and challenging myself with new adventures.
 I made notes on more places to explore as I passed them on my way home.

 Though the wind blew hard, I eventually stopped feeling the cold, and music swelled and surged with the river’s current.